 Strengthening the Affordable Care Act (ACA)

-The same bill that would help close the Medicaid coverage gap would also help strengthen and build upon the Affordable Care Act (ACA), after countless attempts to destabilize and repeal the law since 2015.
+The same bill that would help close the Medicaid coverage gap would also help strengthen and build upon the ACA, after countless attempts to destabilize and repeal the law since 2015.

-Most notably, HR 1425 would extend ACA subsidies to additional income brackets, make premium tax credits more generous, eliminate the “family glitch,” fund ACA outreach and navigators, fund state-based reinsurance or subsidy programs, and rescind guidance from the previous Administration on Section 1332.
+Most notably, the Patient Protection and Affordable Care Enhancement Act would extend ACA subsidies to additional income brackets, make premium tax credits more generous, eliminate the “family glitch,” fund ACA outreach and navigators, fund state-based reinsurance or subsidy programs, and rescind guidance from the previous Administration on Section 1332.

 With the new majority, there’s also a unique and urgent opportunity to protect the ACA by passing legislation that would render moot California v.
 Texas, a Supreme Court case aiming to overturn the law.
 The lawsuit was filed after Congress lowered the penalty for not enrolling in health coverage to zero dollars.
 Congress could reverse the changes and protect the health care law that allowed more than 20 million Americans to gain health insurance.